 Unlike unfair dismissal, there is no statutory limit on the amount of compensation that can be awarded.

 - As regards financial loss, including loss of earnings, the Michalak case below illustrates how there is no limit on compensation for this (though really high awards will be rare and mainly relevant for high earners and/or long-term loss of earnings and pension).

 - The ‘Vento bands’ (below) developed by the courts set limits for injury to feelings.

 Injury to feelings: the ‘Vento bands’

-A Court of Appeal case called Vento v Chief Constable of West Yorkshire Police (link to bailii.org) (2002) distinguished three bands of compensation for injury to feelings.
+A Court of Appeal case called Vento v Chief Constable of West Yorkshire Police (bailii.org) (2002) distinguished three bands of compensation for injury to feelings.
 These are normally called the ‘Vento bands’.

 The bands have subsequently been increased to reflect inflation (Da’Bell v NSPCC (link to bailii.org) 2009, AA Solicitors v Majid (link to bailii.org) 2016).
 They have also been increased by a 10% uplift (below), at least in England in Wales.

-For tribunal claims presented on or after 11th September 2017 the three compensation bands, including inflation and the 10% uplift, are set out annually in ‘Presidential guidance’.
+The three compensation bands, including inflation and the 10% uplift, are now set out annually in ‘Presidential guidance’.
 The figures in the guidance apply in England and Wales, and also in Scotland subject to the proviso that it is for the Scottish court to decide whether the 10% uplift (below) applies there.
 For claims presented on or after 6th April 2019 the three bands are as follows (links to older figures are below):